CACOR Board of Directors 2026-2027

 Richard van der Jagt, Director

 Dr. Richard van der Jagt has had a long standing interest in links between exposures to environmental toxins and disease.
 He founded and chaired the Canadian Leukemia Studies Group, completing Canada’s largest ever acute leukemia treatment study, and contributed to development of novel therapies for other environmentally-linked malignancies, lymphoma, and myeloma.
-He has supported many affected by malignancies associated with toxic exposures to pesticides, and recently lent his voice to further strengthen Bill S-5, amending the Canadian Environmental Protection Act.
+He has supported and been involved in research into the link between exposures to pesticides and adverse health outcomes and lent his voice to strengthening Bill S-5, amending the Canadian Environmental Protection Act (CEPA).

 Art Hunter, Director